University Handbook, Section B:

 B110 The deans of the colleges, the libraries, and the Graduate School meet on a regular basis with the president and the provost to develop and review policies and goals regarding instruction, research, and extension programs.
 This group has responsibility for development and coordination of strategies and procedures for each of these and other programs.

 Selecting Deans and Heads/Chairs/Directors (Unit Administrator) of Departments/Units

 Except when modified as specified in B31 and C157, the following general policies apply to the appointment, reappointment, and evaluation of administrators.

 B121 A search committee, primarily composed of faculty, unclassified professionals and other staff members, who are representatives of the group to be served shall act in an advisory capacity to the administrator responsible for making the appointment.
-As circumstances require, students, alumni, and representatives of other university-related groups may also be named as members of the search committee, but the majority of its membership will consist of faculty when the administrative position has academic responsibilities.
+As circumstances require, students, alumni, and representatives of other university-related groups may also be named as members of the search committee; however, the majority of its membership will consist of faculty when the administrative position has academic responsibilities.
 The search committee will be appointed by the administrator responsible for making the appointment and will reflect recommendations from the group to be served or a representative subgroup.
 For central administrators, the search committee will be appointed in consultation with faculty senate leadership and will reflect their recommendations.

 The search committee shall keep the faculty, unclassified professionals and other staff of the group to be served regularly informed of the status of the search.
 The search committee and/or administrator responsible for filling the position are expected to gather information from sources which include a candidate's current and/or previous employers, supervisors, peers and subordinates.
 As a component of the evaluation of candidates for departmental and college administrative positions, a confidential written survey will be sent to the faculty, unclassified professionals and other staff holding appointments of five-tenths time or more within the group to be served.
-The search committee and administrator making the appointment will be responsible for the conduct of this survey.
+The search committee and administrator making the appointment will be responsible for administering this survey.
 The results of the survey will be made available to the search committee and an unranked list of candidates, whom the committee judges to be acceptable based on their qualifications, will be provided to the appointing administrator.

 B122 Faculty members who will serve directly under the position to be filled will be informed that a position is available and shall have the privilege of recommending to the search committee names of candidates and other considerations which they feel to be important.
 Individual faculty, unclassified professionals or other staff members shall have the privilege of a private conference with the search committee and/or the administrator making the appointment and can assume that their recommendations and views will be held confidential and will receive serious consideration.
 In addition, the search committee and administrator responsible for making the appointment may consult with faculty, unclassified professionals, or other staff.